 Importance of Effective Communication

-The BMJ recently published an article citing some issues with communication in healthcare and how “referrals can be rejected simply for being on the wrong form.”
-This showcases the impact of bad communication channels and a structure that doesn’t create effective results for patients.
+In an article published by the BMJ, it cited some issues with communication in healthcare and how “referrals can be rejected simply for being on the wrong form.”
+This showcases the impact of bad communication channels and a structure that doesn’t create effective results for residents.
 Instead, putting communication at the top of the agenda means patients receive faster and more effective care.

-The importance of communication between patient and carer is also incredibly important.
-Often patients can benefit from adapting their lifestyle or taking on some responsibility for self-medication or management.
+The importance of communication between resident and carer is also incredibly important.
+Often residents can benefit from adapting their lifestyle or taking on some responsibility for self-medication or self-management.
 This means ensuring the patient fully understands what to do is incredibly important, and something that can’t be taken lightly.